 - a course that primarily covers readings and research in literary arts created before 1800

-- a course that primarily covers readings and research in literary arts created between 1800 and 1900
+- a course that primarily covers readings and research in literary arts created before 1900

 - a course that primarily covers readings and research in literary arts created after 1900

 These courses, selected in consultation with a concentration advisor, may come from (but are not limited to) the following departments: Africana Studies, American Civilization, Classics, Comparative Literature, East Asian Studies, Egyptology, French Studies, German Studies, Hispanic Studies, Italian Studies, Judaic Studies, Linguistics, Literatures and Cultures in English, Middle East Studies, Modern Culture and Media, Music, Portuguese and Brazilian Studies, Slavic Studies, South Asian Studies, Theatre, Speech and Dance, Visual Arts.
 With approval from the concentration advisor, courses covering pre-20th century time periods may be distributed in a variant manner, so long as they cover two distinct literary time periods that precede the 20th century

 3. Among the ten required courses, at least four must be at the 1000-level or above.
 At least six classes (workshops and reading/research courses) that shall count toward the concentration must be taken at Brown through the Literary Arts Department; up to one of the six LITR courses may be a course taken in another department but cross-listed by Literary Arts.
 No more than two of the ten required courses for the concentration may also count toward fulfilling a second concentration.